Hierochloe odorata ‘Sweet Grass’

 Sweet grass moves beautifully in the wind and has an incredible glossy shine on its leaves.

-Sweet grass played a very important role in Native American rituals and ceremonies.
-When the plant begins to dry, it develops a sweet, vanilla-like fragrance which the Native Americans braided and burned as incense.
-It was also used for handicrafts like basket weaving.
+Sweet grass plays a very important role in Native American rituals and ceremonies.
+When the plant begins to dry, it develops a sweet, vanilla-like fragrance which the Native Americans braid and burn as incense.
+It is also used for handicrafts like basket weaving.

 This graceful, yet robust grass has a lot of cultural significance as well as classic beauty and would make a wonderful addition to your garden.